What does a man do when he has five kids at home and no job? The temperatures have reached 100 degrees and the garden is drying up.

 Not only that, but Fred and Nellie Peitzmans had modern conveniences so Clabe was able to take a refreshing bath every night.

-That Saturday, young Dale Peitzman (about 26 years old) gave Clabe a ride to Adel, where began to walk to Dexter.
+That Saturday, young Dale Peitzman (about 26 years old) gave Clabe a ride to Adel, where he started out walking to Dexter.
 Someone recognized him, picked him up, and drove him home.

 By Monday morning he’d been paid so he took the 5:45 a.m. bus to Waukee, then hoped to catch a ride to get closer to the Peitzman farm.